 The present U.S. federal income tax treatment of publicly traded partnerships, including DCP, may be modified by administrative, legislative or judicial interpretation at any time.
 Any modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively.
 Moreover, any such modification could make it more difficult or impossible for DCP to meet the exception which allows publicly traded partnerships that generate qualifying income to be treated as partnerships (rather than corporations) for U.S. federal income tax purposes or affect or cause DCP to change its business activities.
+One such recent proposed modification was contained in the Biden Administration's budget proposal released on May 28, 2021, which would repeal the application of the qualifying income exception to partnerships with income and gains from activities relating to fossil fuels for taxable years beginning after 2026.
+Additionally, Senate Finance Committee Chair Ron Wyden recently proposed legislation that would repeal the application of the qualifying income exception to all partnerships for taxable years beginning after 2022.
 Any such change could negatively impact the amount of cash DCP has to make payments on the notes.
 Because of widespread state budget deficits and other reasons, several states are evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise and other forms of taxation.
 For example, DCP is required to pay the State of Texas a margin tax that is generally assessed at 0.75% of taxable margin apportioned to Texas.
 Imposition of such a tax on DCP by any other state will reduce the amount of cash we have to make payments on the notes.